vanjilco/challenge2/README.md

 **Create a smart contract with a single private state variable (string or uint) and develop functions to modify and retrieve this value.
 Deploy the contract to the Mumbai testnet and Swisstronik testnet, and write a script to access this variable using the RPC method eth_getStorageAt() on both networks.**

 > First step is to create the contract in this case Hello_swtr.sol <br/>
-> second is to deploy on the different testnets. ie: Swisstronik testnet and Mumbai Testnet
+> Second is to deploy on the different testnets. ie: Swisstronik testnet and Mumbai Testnet <br/>
-> Third run the subsequent commands as given in the steps below
+> Third run the subsequent commands as given in the steps below.<br/>

 ## Addresses of Deployed Contracts
 The contract Hello_swtr was deployed on both Mumbai Testnet and Swisstronik Testnet and the addresses are: